kgashok/project-ideas/ias/pointerGlossary.md

 What does the above function do?
 1. Will not compile
 2. Will execute forever
-3. Traverses to the end of the `
+3. Traverses to the end of the linked list `
 4. None of the above